 I formed this inaccurate stereotype about private university students when I was in JC.
 After A levels, I witnessed how many students could go to expensive courses in private universities locally and overseas despite not studying hard for their exams.
 In contrast, the poorer but diligent ones suffered.

 Given that private university degrees are usually much more expensive than those from local universities, they struggled a lot more.
-After hearing their stories, I had a deep respect and admiration for their determination, perseverance and hard work to rise up the ranks.
+After hearing their stories, I had a deep respect and admiration for their determination, perseverance and hard work to deepen their knowledge and skills.

 Thinking about it, I don’t think our education system can be made totally equal.
 Rich kids will always have an advantage be it through private tuition; connections and having tons of safety nets for them even if they don’t study hard.